-Who here’s a fan of no-carve pumpkins for Halloween?
-As someone whose toddler definitely shouldn’t be anywhere near sharp objects, I’ve become a staunch convert.
-And as someone who doesn’t always get to my Halloween pumpkin until the last-minute, it beats spilling all those pumpkin guts.
+Who here is a fan of no-carve pumpkins for Halloween?
+As someone with a toddler who definitely shouldn’t be anywhere near sharp objects, I’ve become a staunch convert.
+And as someone who doesn’t always get to my Halloween pumpkin until the last-minute, it beats the hard work — and clean-up time — of dealing with all those pumpkin guts.

 Toy Spider No-Carve Pumpkin

-If you’re on Teal Pumpkin in support of kids with allergies then extra candy for you!
-We put together 8 creative teal pumpkin decorating ideas last year you’ll want to check out, including this faux cross-stitch teal Halloween pumpkin from Eighteen25 that’s super easy, thank to Kari from U Create Crafts.
+If you’re on Team Teal Pumpkin in support of kids with allergies then extra candy for you!
+Check our post on 8 creative teal pumpkin decorating ideas that includes this clever no-carve faux cross-stitch Halloween pumpkin from U Create for Eighteen25 that’s super easy, thank to Kari’s instructions.
 We think her idea for mixing your teal pumpkin in with grays and blacks really makes it pop, too.

 Chic, minimalist patterns can be fun for older kids and tweens to create and hey — perfect for last-minute pumpkin!
 Which is why we’ve covered so many Sharpie pumpkin decorating ideas in the past.
 These DIY Paint Pen Pattern No-Carve Pumpkins at Lovely Indeed are among my favorites.
 Love the geometric shapes and winking eye motif.
 Check the site for her easy 5-minute DIY tutorial.

 Leave it to our friends at Tattly to put together a tutorial for making tattooed Halloween pumpkins using their fun temporary tattoo designs.
-To make them more sophisticated, try using their metallic tattoos.
+(Note that the post is no longer live, but it’s as easy as following the instructions for skin.)
+To make your no-carve pumpkins more sophisticated, try using their metallic tattoos — or their new glow-in-the-dark tattoos!
 Just know this is a gateway craft, and next thing you know, your kids may ask to pierce their pumpkin, too.

-I like that Kara at A Kailo Chic Life borrowed some mid-century patterning for these cool geometric no-carve pumpkins, but still made them look thoroughly modern.
-Save this tutorial for the slightly older kid who’s steady-handed with a paintbrush, or let younger kids do the base color while you help with the stencil.
+I like that Kara at A Kailo Chic Life borrowed some mid-century patterning for these cool painted mid-century geometric shape pumpkins, but still made them look thoroughly modern.
+Save this no-carve pumpkin tutorial for the slightly older kid who’s steady-handed with a paintbrush — or let younger kids do the base color while you help with the stencil.

 Sand Art No-Carve Pumpkin

 OMG, sand art!
 And pumpkins!
 Together!
 This sand art no-carve pumpkin from Design Improvised totally takes me back to my childhood.
-You’ll need to plan ahead and visit your local craft store for colored sand, but the results look totally worth it to me.
-If you’re in need of an even more last-minute idea, check out her brilliant no-carve cupcake liner pumpkin hack.
-So smart!
+You’ll need to plan ahead and visit your local craft store for colored sand (or find this 3-pound pack of assorted color sand on Amazon), but the results look totally worth it to me.